2001: Sports

+American tennis players Jennifer Capriati and Venus Williams shared the four Grand Slam tournaments, whilst France won the Davis Cup for the 9th time.
 NASCAR driver Dale Earnhardt, described as the greatest driver in the sport's history, died in a crash during the 2001 Daytona 500 on February 18.
-The World Wrestling Federation agreed to purchase its largest rival, World Championship Wrestling, on March 23.
 In April, golf player Tiger Woods became the only player to achieve a "Tiger Slam" after winning the 2001 Masters Tournament, in which he consecutively won all four championship golf titles outside of a single calendar year.
-The world record for largest victory in an international football match was set by Australia in a 0–22 victory against Tonga on April 9.
-Australia set this record again with a 31–0 victory against American Samoa on April 11.
-The unbalanced nature of these matches prompted changes to the FIFA qualification process.
 The "Thunder in Africa" boxing match ended in a major upset after Hasim Rahman defeated champion Lennox Lewis on April 22.
 Lewis would go on to win a rematch on November 11.
+In cricket, Australia's record-setting streak of sixteen Test victories in a row was broken by India.